-Year to 31 January 2023 Year to 31 January 2022 £'000 £'000 Due to the Manager by the Company at 1 February 1,049 1,016 Investment management fee charged to revenue and capital for the year 3,718 4,460 Fees paid to the Manager during the year (3,910) (4,427) Due to the Manager by the Company at 31 January 857 1,049
+Year to 31 January 2024 £'000 Year to 31 January 2023 £'000 Due to the Manager by the Company at 1 February 857 1,049 Investment management fee charged to revenue and capital for the year 2,705 3,718 Fees paid to the Manager during the year (2,957) (3,910) Due to the Manager by the Company at 31 January 605 857

-In addition to the investment management fee the Manager also received a fund accounting and administration fee of £72,000 (2022: £96,000) paid quarterly in arrears.
+In addition to the investment management fee the Manager also received a fund accounting and administration fee of £78,000 (2023: £72,000) paid quarterly in arrears.
 See note 4.

-No performance fee is payable in respect of the year ended 31 January 2023, as the Manager has waived all performance fees from 31 July 2014 onwards.
+No performance fee is payable in respect of the year ended 31 January 2024, as the Manager has waived all performance fees from 31 July 2014 onwards.

 Annual running costs are capped at 3.5% of the Company's net assets.
-If the annual running costs of the Company in any year are greater than 3.5% of the Company's net assets, the excess is met by the Manager by way of a reduction in future management fees.
+If the annual running costs of the Company in any year are greater than 3.5% of the Company's average net assets over the period, the excess is met by the Manager by way of a reduction in future management fees.
 The annual running costs include the Directors' and Manager's fees, professional fees and the costs incurred by the Company in the ordinary course of its business (but excluding any commissions paid by the Company in relation to any offers for subscription, any performance fee payable to the Manager, irrecoverable VAT and exceptional costs, including winding-up costs).
+Annual running costs as a percentage of net assets are 1.8%.